gpdowney/lightweightLSAT/pages/read/size.md

 Medium-big questions go to the author's core belief.

-> Which of the following would the author be least likely to agree with?
+    "Which of the following would the author be least likely to agree with?"

 or

-> Which of the following would most strengthen the author's position?
+    "Which of the following would most strengthen the author's position?"

 **On medium-large questions...first eliminate based on your overall understanding of the text, then go back to prove the answer you like.**